jehiah/safe_streets/cyclists_with_cameras.md

 http://bit.ly/TLC-Complaint or http://bit.ly/Taxi-Complaint

-In "Step 1: What" There is a description field to list the complaint.
+**"Step 1: What"** There is a description field to list the complaint.
 Be specific to include context on the situation, how you were affected, or your relation to the situation, and the specific complaint (it's helpful to reference the law your are complaining about), for example:

 > Taxi driver stopped in bike lane, dangerously forcing bikers (including myself) into traffic lane,in violation of NYC Traffic Rules 4-08(e)(9) (no stopping in bike lane) & Commission Rule 54-13(a)(1).
 Pictures included.